wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-centipede.md

 **Damage:** 1 <br>
 **Movement:** average, climb average &nbsp; &nbsp; **Morale:** coward <br>

 Centipedes can climb on any surfaces, including upside down, with little difficulty.
-They cant see well but detects movement within 30’.
+They cant see well but detects nearby movement.

 **Attacks:** Each round, the centipede can bite (x).
 On a hit, the target must save against poison or be poisoned and take 1D4 points of constitution damage.